At some point, your male betta fish will build a bubble nest.

 Why Do Betta Fish Make Bubble Nests?

-When a male betta feels comfortable and ready to breed, he blows mucus coated air bubbles at the water’s surface, often under a leaf or other structure floating at the water’s surface.
+When a male betta feels comfortable and ready to breed, he blows mucus coated air bubbles at the water’s surface, often under a leaf or a floating object at the water’s surface.

-A betta’s bubble nest is temperature sensitive and will dissolve if exposed to cold air.
+A betta fish bubble nest is temperature sensitive and will dissolve if exposed to cold air.

-In Walt Maurus’s book, Bettas: A Complete Introduction, he references a university experiment that revealed that male betta fish prefer to create bubble nests under round objects, about the size of a grapefruit, that are yellow in color.
+In Walt Maurus’s book, Bettas: A Complete Introduction, he describes a university experiment involving male betta fish creating bubble nests under round, grapefruit sized objects.

 Red and green objects were less popular and blue objects were mostly rejected.